MaestroError/html-strings-affixer/README.md

 Finds texts in HTML and replaces it with suffixed and prefixed string.
 Originally developed to replace strings with localization function in blade file:
 `<p>Some nice string</p>` -> `<p>{{ __('Some nice string') }}</p>`
-but can be used in any file which contains html (".jsx", ".vue", ".twig") with same purpose.
+But can be used in any file which contains html (".jsx", ".vue", ".twig") with same purpose.
 Of course, prefix and suffix are customizable

 # Installation